-Today we are making this deliciously moist orange pound cake!
-We topped with an orange flavored glaze and bright, colorful orange zest.
+Today we are making this deliciously moist orange pound cake recipe!
+We topped this moist cake with an orange flavored glaze and bright, colorful orange zest.

-I love pairing food into a cake.
-Oranges especially add a delicate fresh taste and provided additional moistness to the cake.
+I love pairing food with cake.
+Oranges especially add a delicate fresh taste and provide additional moistness to the cake.